What is Day One Sync?

 If I'm only using Day One on one device, is sync necessary?

 No. It's disabled by default, and you won't need to enable it.
 Syncing is only necessary if you have multiple devices using the Day One app.
-In the future, we'll have a web version.
-Sync will be required for the web version of Day One, but we'll let you know when it's available.
+It is also a great backup method.
+If you ever have to replace or restore your device, simply download Day One and sign in to your account.

 Does Day One back up to iCloud?